Davido stirs reactions as he shows off automated curtain in luxury mansion

 Oga with the good heart: Reaction as Isreal DMW reveals Davido gifted his fiancée N500k to buy airtime

+The award-winning Nigerian singer bought himself a new house in Banana Island in Lagos and celebrated with a party.

-In different posts, the singer decided to show off some of the interior and exterior parts of his mansion.
+In different posts, Davido decided to show off some of the interior and exterior parts of his mansion.

-The inside of Davido's Banana Island mansion is tastefully furnished with beautiful lights, soft furniture, artworks, decorative pieces, and some of his awards.
+The inside of the singer's Banana Island mansion is tastefully furnished with beautiful lights, soft furniture, artworks, decorative pieces, and some of his awards.

 A beautiful feature of Davido's living room is his Bang and Olufsen one of a kind TV set.
 Rather than sit bare like a regular TV, the huge set comes up and the boards in front of it open up like wings.